Ether addiction: Legislation

 In 1923, the Polish Sejm had forbidden the sale of ether for consumption.
 In 1928, ether was officially classified as a drug, and anti-drug legislation was extended to include it.
 Severe penalties, up to five years of imprisonment and high financial penalties, from that moment on were not only imposed for smuggling and trade of ether, but also for its possession.

 In the second half of the 1930s, media as well as government institutions had focused on the problem.
 In May 1936, a special conference in Katowice was called by the Polish National Committee for Drugs and Prevention of Drug Addictions functioning within the Ministry of Employment and Social Policy.

 Effects

 The effects of ether intoxication are similar to those of alcohol intoxication, but more potent.
 Also, due to NMDA antagonism, the user may experience distorted thinking, euphoria, and visual and auditory hallucinations at higher doses.

 Present situation

-Ether is still sometimes consumed in border areas of Poland, Slovakia, Lithuania and Estonia (Setomaa).
+Ether is still sometimes consumed in border areas of Estonia (Setomaa).